taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/old/2018-09-23_World-timeline.md

 # World timeline

-### 2058
+### 2040

 Education is still in crisis, cities are overcrowded, and rural communities are dying.
 Many of the scientists and engineers who once worked with Elon Musk and SpaceX have gone on to establish The Space Consortium, which has just established a research base on Mars.

+### 2041

+A mutant yeast culture that can eat glass is accidentally cultivated by genetics researchers.
+They make note of the process that produced this yeast mutant in an online, freely accessible publication on "failed" genetically engineered yeast biofactories.

-### 2060
+### 2045

 Space Consortium presents the United Nations with a proposal to collaborate with the UN Green Havens, areas of the world set aside to preserve Earth's agricultural traditions and provide biodiversity sanctuaries, in order to conduct research into exo-hydroponics (plants useful for space travel) and permaculture in low gravity.
 The Space Consortium offers to help fight the global food shortage with food grown in space.
 The Space Consortium also resurrects the idea of a reusable low Earth orbital spacecraft system, akin to the US Space Shuttle program of late 20th century, in order to transport resources back and forth between orbiting farms and planetside.
 The UN grants them a 10-year research and development grant.

-Adi is born.

-### 2061
+### 2048

-First successful raw eSyrup is cultivated by Majhee, a 26 year old graduate student in molecular biology, while trying to directly interface silicon circuits with biological tissue.
-Majhee and her collaborators manage to create a yeast mutant that, when cultured with lactic acid bacteria and fed water and sand, decomposes the silicon dioxide found in most sand.
-The resulting culture can be heat-treated or "voltage-treated" to induce the bacterial culture to self-assemble into tissue-like sections that are able to act as any basic component of an electrical circuit (conductor, resistor, capacitor, transistor, diode, etc) and uses ATP for power (this property is not discovered until later).
-Some heat treatments allow for the resulting eSyrup product to continue to be independently reconfigurable almost indefinitely (called "flexible eSyrup"), while other heat treatments destroy its ability to reconfigure (called "fixed eSyrup").
+Space Consortium successfully launches its first reusable space shuttle designed for humans and large cargo, which orbits the Earth once and returns planetside.

-### 2062
+### 2050

 The first wave of pollution-related epidemics causes severe population reduction in several densely populated tropical areas in South America, Africa, and Southeast Asia.
 Ozone hole over Antarctic is measured to be the biggest its ever been.

-Space Consortium successfully launches its first reusable space shuttle designed for large cargo, which orbits the Earth once and returns planetside.

-### 2063

-As part of her post-doctoral work, Majhee and her colleagues successfully splice eSyrup with a series of inorganic materials, including steel, aluminum, copper, brass, and glass.

-### 2064
+### 2051

 The Space Consortium publishes papers on several new species of food plants, genetically modified to thrive in low-gravity.

-### 2065
+### 2053

 Space Consortium begins launching pieces of its first Orbital arboretum.

+### 2056

+Majhee, a young PhD student in organometallic chemistry, discovers the 2041 publication about the "failed" yeast biofactory that ate its own glass vial.
+She decides to replicate it, then accidentally cultures it with lactic acid bacteria in the air and synthesizes the first eSyrup.

+Researchers successfully dope eSyrup onto a series of inorganic materials, including steel, aluminum, copper, brass, and glass.

 Majhee and her colleagues present a proposal to the United Nations to develop affordable and sustainable eSyrup air/water filters, and eSyrup textiles to protect humans from solar radiation.
 Because eSyrup requires only water and silica, people should be able to harvest what silica that they need from local sand, rocks, recycled glass, and even certain plants.
 They are awarded a 10-year research and development grant, which earns Majhee a position as research group leader at the Laboratório Nacional de Biociências e Saúde Pública.